towolf/towolf.github.com/docs/PsychDemos/DrawHighQualityUnicodeTextDemo.markdown

 title: DrawHighQualityUnicodeTextDemo
 categories:
   - PsychDemos
+encoding: UTF-8
 ---

 DrawHighQualityUnicodeTextDemo

-This demo shows how to draw high\-quality, anti\-aliased text, and some japanese text encoded in Unicode.
+This demo shows how to draw high-quality, anti-aliased text, and some japanese text encoded in Unicode.

 MacOS/X has text fonts with support for japanese characters preinstalled, so this should just work out of the box.
 Have a look at the code of the demo on how to select a suitable font, and how to read unicode text from the filesystem.
-The \(commented out\) reading code for SHIFT\_JIS \-\> Unicode conversion would only work on recent Matlab releases.
-Older releases need different approaches \- also different wrt.
+The \(commented out\) reading code for SHIFT\_JIS -\> Unicode conversion would only work on recent Matlab releases.
+Older releases need different approaches - also different wrt.
 PowerPC vs. IntelMac.
-That's why we hard\-coded the text in this demo \-\- Want to have it working even on old Matlab 6...
+That's why we hard-coded the text in this demo -- Want to have it working even on old Matlab 6...

-On MS\-Windows you will need to install the special east\-asian font support kit in order to be able to draw japanese text.
+On MS-Windows you will need to install the special east-asian font support kit in order to be able to draw japanese text.
 How to do this?
 See...